 Even though the entrance to the museum is not free every day, it offers free entrance to everyone on Friday from 6 pm to 10 pm.
 So if you’re wondering what you can do in Istanbul for free, then visiting the Pera museum on Friday should be one of them.

 Street music is very common in Istanbul, especially on Istiklal street.
 Many artists showcase their talent free of charge on a daily basis.

-The music ranges from traditional Turkish folk song to instrumental.
+The music ranges from traditional Turkish folk songs to instrumental.
 You just need to stop and enjoy the music or even dance to it.
 You can always tip the musicians but it’s not a must.